elastic/kibana/x-pack/build_chromium/README.md

    - 8 CPU
    - 30GB memory
    - 80GB free space on disk (Try `ncdu /home` to see where space is used.)
-   - git
-   - python2 (`python` must link to `python2`)
-   - lsb_release
-   - tmux is recommended in case your ssh session is interrupted
    - "Cloud API access scopes": must have **read / write** scope for the Storage API
 4. Install [Google Cloud SDK](https://cloud.google.com/sdk) locally to ssh into the GCP instance